Why Mold Is Common in Manhattan

 High-Rise HVAC & Condensation

 Central air systems in larger buildings often fail to control humidity properly.
-Condensation forms on cold surfaces, inside ductwork, and around poorly sealed windows — feeding mold growth that goes unnoticed behind walls and above drop ceilings.
+Condensation builds up on cold surfaces, inside ductwork, and around poorly sealed windows.
+Mold grows behind the walls and above drop ceilings where nobody sees it.

 Pre-War Co-ops & Apartments